yanshubawa/sample/README.md

 1. Automatically build new snapshot on new push to the master branch
-2. Uses Git repo for maven scm plugin
+2. Uses Git repo for maven scm plugin (works with mvn release plugin)
 3. Supports user access token for command line `mvn deploy`

 ## Using Maven CLI